hashicorp/nomad/website/source/intro/vs/chef-puppet-etc.html.md

 Access tokens can be given fine-grained control over what secrets can be accessed.
 It is rare to have a single key that can access all secrets.
-This makes it easier to have fine-grained access for consumers of Vault.
+This makes it easier to have fine-grained access for consumers of Nomad.